Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Introduction

 \section{Introduction}

-One of the cornerstones of non-linear control theory is \ac{NDI}, also called output feedback linearization, which has found applications in many different fields \citep{costa2003,Lane1988,wang2011novel,holzapfel2004dynamic,lombaerts2019nonlinear}.
-The concept is based on inverting the non-linearities of a system, such that the relation between a virtual control input and the output behaves as a linear system, in particular a cascade of integrators.
+\lettrine{O}{ne} of the cornerstones of nonlinear control theory is \ac{NDI}, also called output feedback linearization, which has found applications in many different fields \citep{costa2003,Lane1988,wang2011novel,holzapfel2004dynamic,lombaerts2019nonlinear}.
+The concept is based on inverting the nonlinearities of a system, such that the relation between a virtual control input and the output behaves as a linear system, in particular a cascade of integrators.
 This transformed system is straightforward to control with a linear control law.
-Very complex non-linear systems can be controlled perfectly through this method in theory, but the results deteriorate if the model is not accurate, if some of the system states cannot be measured accurately or actuator dynamics exist that are not considered.
+Very complex nonlinear systems can be controlled perfectly through this method in theory, but the results deteriorate if the model is not accurate, if some of the system states cannot be measured accurately or actuator dynamics exist that are not considered \citep{khalil}.

 \ac{INDI} is a control method that uses a local linearization of the model to derive a control law to control the defined output and its derivatives, by computation of an increment in the control input, neglecting any state-dependent terms \citep{Bacon2000}.
-Through the feedback of derivatives of the system output, such as angular acceleration in the case of inner loop control of an aircraft, unmodeled effects and disturbances are directly measured, and compensated for in the next control increment, which led to an increased popularity of the concept in flight control applications \citep{steffensen2022longitudinal,Myschik, UniStuttgart,GABRYS2019429,huang2018robust,grondman2018design,li2021extended}.
-The controller responds under specific simplifications to the system to disturbances or unmodeled dynamics with the combined dynamics of the actuators and any filtering that is done on the output, and this has been observed in practical experiments as well \citep{smeur2016}.
+Through the feedback of derivatives of the system output, such as angular acceleration in the case of inner loop control of an aircraft, unmodeled effects, and disturbances are directly measured, and compensated for in the next control increment, which led to an increased popularity of the concept in flight control applications \citep{steffensen2022longitudinal,Myschik, UniStuttgart,GABRYS2019429,huang2018robust,grondman2018design,li2021extended}.
+In \citep{smeur2016} it is shown that under certain simplifying assumptions, the closed-loop system responds to disturbances or unmodeled dynamics with the combined dynamics of the actuators and any filtering that is done on the output.
+This has also been observed in practical experiments as well \citep{smeur2016}.